brendt/stitcher.io/src/content/blog/2024-07-08-php-version-stats-july-2024.md

 We see the first four packages requiring PHP 8.3 as their minimal version this month, however there is a huge difference compared to PHP 8.2 and PHP 8.1, which had 94 and 125 packages using them as their minimum version respectively.
 Granted, PHP 8.3 has been a rather boring release, with quite a lot of deprecations as well, but I didn't expect the difference to be so big.
 We'll see how and if this trend continues in the next year with PHP 8.4.

 Once again, I'd like to remind open source authors about the responsibility we collectively hold to move the PHP ecosystem forward.
 Bumping minimum requirements is a good thing to do, and should — in my opinion — but done more and faster.
-Feel free to disagree and share your thoughts via [email](mailto:brendt@stitcher.io).
+Feel free to disagree and share your thoughts via [email](mailto:brendt@stitcher.io) or in the comments below this post.

 {{ cta:like }}